• Skip to primary navigation

 If you loved this recipe for my Homemade Salted Caramel Sauce, be sure to leave a star rating and review below, and tag @buuckfarmsbakery on TikTok and Instagram.
 To save this recipe for later, click on the Pinterest icon on the recipe card above, or on any of the images throughout this post.

-Filed Under: Recipes Tagged With: caramel sauce recipe, easy caramel sauce, homemade salted caramel sauce, salted caramel recipe, sea salt caramel sauce
+Filed Under: Favorites, Recipes Tagged With: caramel sauce recipe, easy caramel sauce, homemade salted caramel sauce, salted caramel recipe, sea salt caramel sauce

 Previous Post: « Caramel Apple Gooey Butter Cake